 * * *

-Wall signs, tract signs, pole signs, billboards, banners and blimps - all these signs and many others require Sign Permits from the City of Raleigh.
+Wall signs, tract signs, pole signs, billboards, and banners - all these signs and many others require Sign Permits from the City of Raleigh.

-To receive a permit, a sign must comply with the sign ordinances in City Code Chapter 10 Section 2083.
+To receive a permit, a sign must comply with the sign ordinances in the City of Raleigh Unified Development Code 7.3.
 This process contributes to the style consistency of signs in the Raleigh City limits and area of extraterritorial jurisdiction (ETJ).